Frida Kahlo Fans

 Up to this point, Frida had painted only to amuse herself and never considered herself to be an artist.
 She would often accompany Diego to his worksite and paint small paintings on pieces of tin or board.
 In 1931, while in San Francisco, Frida painted "Frieda and Diego Rivera", a folkloric style double-portrait that may have been based on a wedding photograph.
 The painting, shown at the "Sixth Annual Exhibition of the San Francisco Society of Women Artists", was the first public showing of her work.
 A San Francisco newspaper article described the work as being " valuable only because it was painted by the wife of Diego Rivera".

 The couple remained in San Francisco while Diego worked on the commissioned murals.
+Diego selected the beautiful tennis star Helen Moody as his model for one of the panels in the Pacific Stock Exchange mural "Allegory of California".
+As was his usual practice, he began an affair with the tennis beauty.
+In retaliation, Frida began a sexual affair with Christina Hastings, the wife of one of Diego's assistances.
 During this time, the pain and deformity in Frida's right leg worsened and she was hospitalized.
 There she met Dr. Leo Eloesser, a well-known surgeon.
 He diagnosed her physical problems as being stress related and recommended bed rest and a healthy diet.
 Dr Eloesser became Frida's friend and most trusted medical advisor for the rest of her life.
 Frida painted his portrait as an expression of her gratitude for his friendship and medical advice.

 In November the Rivera's sailed aboard the Morro Castle to New York to attend the opening of Diego's retrospective exhibition at the Museum of Modern Art on December 22.
 Upon their arrival in New York, the couple was greeted by New York's rich and famous but the spotlight again was on Diego.
 Frida was simply referred to as "the young Mexican girl on the arm of Diego Rivera" and described as "shy" and "...did a bit of painting herself".
 In New York, as in San Francisco, Frida was ignored as an artist and had no identity of her own.
 She continued to be referred to only as "Mrs. Rivera".
 Diego's exhibit consisted of 150 works and 8 mural panels.
 The show was an over whelming success...only adding to Diego's popularity and status.